-At the most basic level, when you think of web hosting, the first thing that probably comes to mind are hosting providers like GoDaddy or HostGator.
+At the most basic level, when you think of web hosting, the first thing that probably comes to mind is hosting providers like GoDaddy or HostGator.
 However, on the other hand, when you think of data centers, you most likely think of massive facilities that provide IT infrastructure support to businesses.

 What is a Wholesale Data Center?

 A wholesale data center will feature real estate of over 10,000 square feet.
 Further, it is essentially empty space if you do not consider the cooling and power infrastructure.
-The business is completely responsible for bringing in their own racks, cages, servers, cables, and whatever staffing is needed.
+The business is completely responsible for bringing in its own racks, cages, servers, cables, and whatever staffing is needed.

 What’s Web Hosting?